Lifestyle and Medical History Affect Cancer Risk: Facts for Gay and Bisexual Men

 Prostate cancer tends to be more common in African-American men, those with a family history of prostate cancer, and men older than 50.
 Men who eat an unhealthy diet are also at an increased risk for prostate cancer.
 This type of diet includes a lot of high-fat dairy products and red meat.

 Some studies have shown that men may be at a higher risk for testicular cancer if they have HIV or AIDS.
-Testicular cancer tends to occur in younger men, or those between 20 and 54.
+Testicular cancer tends to happen in younger men, or those between 20 and 54.
 Men who are white, who have undescended testicles, and who have a family history of testicular cancer are also at an increased risk.